danapug/startup/README.md

 • **JavaScript -** Provides login, category display, user input for how much they wanted to budget and how much they actually 				did, and display how well they saved in regards to other people using the app (will not show monetary value, but 			instead be a percentage).

-• **Service -** Backend service with endpoints for: o login o retrieving input for each category
+• **Service -** Backend service with endpoints for login and retrieving input for each category.

 • **DB/Login -** Store users, budget goal, and actual amount spent in database.
 Register and login users.
 Credentials securely 				stored in database.
 Can't use the budget until authenticated.